kuzzleio/documentation-old/src/guide/essentials/document-metadata.md

 Documents metadata are managed by Kuzzle and cannot be changed using the API.
 They are stored in Elasticsearch directly inside the document, under the `_kuzzle_info` sub-object.

 Kuzzle is able to handle documents without metadata, either because they were inserted without using Kuzzle or before Kuzzle was used.
-In either cases, metadata will be automatically be added when these documents are updated.
+In either case, metadata will be automatically be added when these documents are updated.

 ---